wp-erp/erp-pro-changelog/readme.txt

 == FAQ ==

 = Can I use only one module (like- only HRM or CRM or Accounting)? = Yes, you definitely can!
 The whole plugin is divided into three parts- HR, CRM, Accounting based on features and the source code is separated for each module.
-So you can turn on/off any module you like from- “ERP Settings -> Modules.”
+So you can turn on/off any module you like from- "ERP Settings -> Modules."

 = Can I Translate WP ERP? =
 Yes, the plugin is fully translation ready.
 You can [translate the plugin](https://translate.wordpress.org/projects/wp-plugins/erp) if your language is missing.